brian080/cpnote/index.md

 >
 > A highly sophisticated collection of bugs and occasional solutions.
 >
-> No hacks, just pain and persistence.
->
 > Greedy when possible, DP when necessary, brute force when desperate.
 >
 > I promise it works on my machine.